 All goodwill is assigned to and evaluated for impairment at the reporting unit level, which is defined as an operating segment or one level below an operating segment.
 For goodwill impairment testing purposes, we consider our operating segments to be our reporting units.
 The evaluation of impairment involves using either a qualitative or quantitative approach as outlined in Accounting Standards Codification (ASC) Topic 350.
 The qualitative evaluation is an assessment of factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value, including goodwill.
 Factors considered as part of the qualitative assessment include entity-specific industry, market and general economic conditions.
 In 2017, we elected to bypass the qualitative evaluation for all of our reporting units except for Globe, which was acquired on July 31, 2017, and performed a two-step quantitative test at October 1, 2017.
 Quantitative testing involves comparing the estimated fair value of each reporting unit to its carrying value.
-We estimate reporting unit fair value using a weighted average of fair value.
+We estimate reporting unit fair value using a weighted average of fair values determined by discounted cash flow (DCF) and market approach methodologies, as we believe both are equally important indicators of fair value.
 A number of significant assumptions and estimates are involved in the application of the DCF model, including sales volumes and prices, costs to produce, tax rates, capital spending, discount rates, and working capital changes.
 Cash flow forecasts are generally based on approved business unit operating plans for the early years and historical relationships in later years.
 The betas used in calculating the individual reporting units' weighted average cost of capital (WACC) rate are estimated for each reporting unit based on peer data.
 The market approach methodology measures value through an analysis of peer companies.
 The analysis entails measuring the multiples of EBITDA at which peer companies are trading.